 Once brought to the boil, allow it to cool completely.
-Now we have our bine.
+Now we have our brine.

-In terms of size, obviously a freezer bag isn’t going to cut it for our large ham half, so we specifically need a brining bag (you can get them here on Amazon).
+Brining meat requires wrapping the ham in a bag, however obviously a freezer bag isn’t going to be big enough for our large ham half, so we specifically need a brining bag (you can get them here on Amazon).

-Put your meat in the brining bag and transfer in the curing brine (make sure it’s completely cool).
-Also had between half and a full gallon of cold water.
+Put your meat in the brining bag and add the curing brine (make sure it’s completely cool).
+Also add between half and a full gallon of cold water.
 This will help dilute the brine while also ensuring the mix covers the ham.

 Mix all of the contents of the bag with a long-handled spoon to help make sure that the brining ingredients don’t all gather at one end of the pack.